 In 1909 Harry Selfridge recognised the importance of the shop window display as a way to entice passers-by into his shop.
-Heads of internal audit (HIAs) are also window dressers, accountable for how the audit message is presented to stakeholders.
+Chief audit executives (CAEs) are also window dressers, accountable for how the audit message is presented to stakeholders.
 Is your window enticing?
 Is it engaging or is it overlooked on the way to something more interesting?

 This briefing paper discusses the presentation of audit results, everything from the use of gradings, the language of recommendations and the use of technology.
 The intention, like Mr Selfridge is to provoke a reaction and perhaps offer an alternative way of thinking about the audit window front.